 Fracking Fears in Oklahoma Rises Due to Frequent Tremors

-It is no secret that seismic activity growth alongside oil production in fracking states had sparked a series of studies tying quakes to the drilling method.
+It is no secret that seismic activity growth alongside oil production in fracking states had sparked a series of studies casino online tying quakes to the drilling method.
 So far this year, Oklahoma experienced more than twice the number of earthquakes as California, making it the most seismically active state in the country.
 In 2003, Oklahoma was ranked 17th for recorded tremors.
 The spike reinforces concerns that fracturing procedures, such as injecting vast amounts of wastewater back into the ground, heavily contributes to seismic activity.
 The state is currently the fifth largest oil producer in the country with its 350,000 barrel-a-day output.

 USC Lab Creates ‘Natural’ Battery

 Scientists at the University of Southern California managed to create a battery using organic compounds that can be found in nature.
 USC researchers use quinines, molecules that are used by nature for energy transfer.
 Currently, flow batteries use expensive metals such as Vanadium, using quinones should drive down manufacturing costs because the molecules are derived from naturally occurring hydrocarbons.
 Based on the familiar redox flow design, the battery can use water as an electrolyte.